-Prerequisite(s): MET 101, HAC 119, EGR 101, BGT 105 Prepares students to proficiently operate a C.A.D. workstation to produce working drawings.
+Prerequisite(s): MET 101 or HAC 119

+Prepares students to proficiently operate a C.A.D. workstation to produce working drawings.
 The AUTOCAD software being used, will be the most current, so that upon graduation the students will be familiar with the standard of industry.
 Emphasis will be placed on using the software and all its capabilities to efficiently create mechanical and architectural drawings.